 - oral cancer.

-For a broader overview of work in this area across the whole faculty view our Cancer page.
+For a broader overview of work in this area across the Institute of Health and Care Research (PIHR) view our cancer page.

 Human epithelial cells in culture.
 Image copyright (C) 2014 Bing Hu.